Teaching English in Thailand: Living in Thailand

 - Coarse language and jesting is inappropriate.

-- Affection between members of the same sex is very common and not to be interpreted as sexual preference.
+- Platonic affection between members of the same sex is very common.

 Eating Etiquette

 Traditional dining in Thai restaurants is somewhat communal in nature.
-Generally a group would order their selections as shared dishes.
+Generally, a group will order their selections as shared dishes.
 While the younger generation is adopting many western practices, it is helpful to keep the backdrop of traditional culture in mind.

 - Avoid blowing one’s nose or licking fingers when eating.